Creamy Rice Pudding With Evaporated Milk

 Close up of small glass bowls filled with creamy rice pudding with cinnamon, nutmeg and dried cranberries inside.

 There is something so cozy about sitting down with a bowl of old-fashioned rice pudding.
-This stovetop recipe starts with long grain rice and turns it into a treat just like grandma would make it.
+This stovetop recipe starts with long grain white rice and turns it into a treat just like grandma would make it.

 If you are looking for a simple comfort food dessert, you are in the right place.
 I don’t know why I’m always surprised just how good it is, especially because it takes just a few simple ingredients.